makersacademy/takeaway-challenge/README.md

 ```
 https://github.com/FergusLemon/takeaway-challenge.git
 ```
 change into the directory:

 ```
 cd takeaway_challenge
 ```

 and run the tests:

 ```
 rspec
 ```

-Open irb and require the following files:
+To see how the program works, open irb or pry and require the following files:

 ```
 require './lib/menu'
 require './lib/order'
 require './lib/order_summary'
 require './lib/sms'
 ```

 A user can then check the menu, order items and view a summary of their basket